huggingface/transformers/model_cards/mrm8488/bert-multi-cased-finetuned-xquadv1/README.md

 thumbnail:
 ---

-# BERT (base-multilingual-cased) fine-tuned on XQuAD
+# BERT (base-multilingual-cased) fine-tuned for multilingual Q&A

 This model was created by [Google](https://github.com/google-research/bert/blob/master/multilingual.md) and fine-tuned on [XQuAD](https://github.com/deepmind/xquad) for multilingual (`11 different languages`) **Q&A** downstream task.